 Age 65 or older?
 You and your spouse will each get a $15 monthly credit toward your Medicare Part B premium when you’re enrolled in Medicare Part B and a PG&E-sponsored medical plan.

 If you think you should be getting the credit, call the PG&E Benefits Service Center at 1-866-271-8144.

 Disabled and under 65?
 You’ll get a higher credit.

 If you and your dependents are under 65 and eligible for Medicare due to a disability, you’ll get the full standard amount of the Medicare Part B premium instead of the $15 credit.

 In other words, PG&E will reimburse the standard Part B premium, excluding any income-based surcharges that Social Security may assess you.
-Your Medicare Part B credit will be based on the year you were first approved for Medicare Part B and capped at the 2017 level.
 When you or your dependents turn 65, the credit will change to $15 per month.